GuillaumeSeren/learning-polish/notes.md

 Moja żona kupuje piękną sukienkę - my wife is buying a beautiful dress Pies jest lekki człowiek jest ciężki - the dog is light the human is heavy Nie kupuję ciężkich lodówek - i do not buy heavy fridge

+To ciekawe - this is interesting
+Darmowy obiad - free lunch
+Woda jest tania - water is cheap
+Duża wygodna sofa - a Big confortable sofa
+Pijemy tanią kawę - we are drinking cheap coffee
+Mam darmowa gazetę - i have a free newspaper
+Kupuje wygodny fotel - I am searching a comfortable armchair Szukamy wygodnego pokoju - we are looking for a comfortable room Niedziela to nudny dzień - Sunday is a boring day Pamiętam te nudna imprezę - I remember this boring party Ten computer nie jest tani - this computer is not cheap Czy ten kapelusz jest drogi - is this hat expensive Dlaczego ta rzecz jest droga - why is this thing expensive Dlaczego ta książka jest nudna - why is this book boring Jesteś ciekawą kobietą - you are an interesting woman Ciekawe pytanie - this is an interesting question
+Masz drogie rzezy - do you have expensive things